karmab/spacewalk-proxy-get/README.md

 spacewalk-proxy-get
 ===================

-populate spacewalk-proxy bypassing squid for a given package or an entire channel.Search on package are insensitive
+populate spacewalk-proxy bypassing squid for a given package or an entire channel.Search on package is case insensitive

 Basic usage: